UniMath/agda-unimath/src/metric-spaces/short-functions-premetric-spaces.lagda.md

   also bounds the distance between their image;
-- the premetric on the domain of `f` is [finer](metric-spaces.ordering-premetric-structures.md) than the preimage of the premetric on its domain.
+- the premetric on the domain of `f` is [finer](metric-spaces.ordering-premetric-structures.md) than the preimage of the premetric on its domain by `f`.

 ## Definitions